sourmash-bio/sourmash/doc/sourmash-sketch.md

 this file will be ignored.

-If no protein, hp, or dayhoff sketches are requested, `protein_filename` can be empty for a given row; likewise, if no DNA sketches are requested, `genome_filename` can be empty for a given row.
+If no protein, hp, or dayhoff sketches are requested, `protein_filename` can be empty for a given row; likewise, if no DNA, skipm1n3, or skipm2n3 sketches are requested, `genome_filename` can be empty for a given row.

 Some of the key command-line options supported by `fromfile` are: